iamloganwalsh/RSP/Novice/ADM.md

 ## Bucket Sort
 Example: Sorting names in a phonebook.
-- First, partition them according to first letter of the larst name.
+- First, partition them according to the first letter of the last name.
 - This creates 26 buckets of names.
     - Any name in the C pile must occur after any name in the B pile.
     - Therefore we can sort individual buckets and concatenate them all together to form a sorted list.
 - Assuming names are evenly distributed, 26 smaller sorting problems are much better than sorting an entire array.
 - We can further partition each pile based on the second letter of each name, getting smaller and smaller piles.
 - The set of names will be completely sorted once every bucket contains only a single name.
+- Uses insertion sort because better for sorting small arrays.

 Bucket sort is very effective when we expect the distribution of data to be uniform.

+Best Case TC: O(n+k) with n items and k buckets
+- Occurs when data is uniformly distributed
+Average case TC:
+Worst case TC:
+- Occurs when all elements in a single bucket
+- In this case, mergesort or heapsort would be faster, but for small arrays insertion sort is faster

 # Ch 5 - Divide and Conquer
 - Divide a problem into 2 smaller subproblems, solve each recursively, then combine the partitions into the final solution.